…they all walked sedately into the church. The first clang of the bell rang out when they were on the steps.

 If your school aged child won’t sit quietly in his seat at school, the teacher administers the appropriate discipline, and, possibly, you do too, at home.

 It’s the same way at church.
 You let your child know what is expected of him behavior-wise at church, praise him when he does well, and administer discipline when he disobeys.

 Infants and toddlers:

 If your church offers a nursery, there’s no shame in making use of it.
-As a stay at home mom, I well remember the days when church was the only opportunity I had for a small breather from my children, adult fellowship, and hearing God’s word without interruption.
+As a stay at home mom, I well remember the days when church was the only opportunity I had for a small breather from my children, for adult fellowship, and for hearing God’s word without interruption.

 But if you want to have your infant or toddler in church with you, that’s great!
 Be sure your diaper bag is well stocked with anything you might need to keep a little one relatively still and quiet.
 Bottles, pacifiers, small snacks that won’t make too much of a mess, some small, soft toys (such as stuffed animals or board books- maybe even a special one that’s only for Sundays) that he can quietly play with in his lap.

 Try to choose a seat on the aisle near a door in case you need to make a hasty exit.
 Also, try to sit somewhere where any noise your child might make won’t be picked up by the pastor’s (or other) microphone.

 Sometimes well meaning Sunday school teachers serve sugary snacks or other foods/drinks that might make your child jittery.
 If so, it may be more difficult for him to sit quietly during church.
 Check out the snack situation in your child’s class, and serve him a breakfast that won’t give him the fidgets.